Operation Infinite Reach: Reactions in the U.S.

-Clinton flew back to Washington, D.C. from his vacation at Martha's Vineyard, speaking with legislators from Air Force One and British Prime Minister Tony Blair, Egyptian President Hosni Mubarak, and Sharif from the White House.
+Clinton flew back to Washington, D.C. from his vacation at Martha's Vineyard, speaking with legislators from Air Force One and British prime minister Tony Blair, Egyptian president Hosni Mubarak, and Sharif from the White House.
 Clinton announced the attacks in a TV address, saying the Khost camp was "one of the most active terrorist bases in the world."
 He emphasized: "Our battle against terrorism ... will require strength, courage and endurance.
 We will not yield to this threat ...
 We must be prepared to do all that we can for as long as we must."
 Clinton also cited "compelling evidence that [bin Laden] was planning to mount further attacks" in his rationale for Operation Infinite Reach.

 The missiles were launched three days after Clinton testified on the Clinton–Lewinsky scandal, and some countries, media outlets, protesters, and Republicans accused him of ordering the attacks as a diversion.
-The attacks also drew parallels to the then-recently released movie Wag the Dog, which features a fictional president faking a war in Albania to distract attention from a sex scandal.
+The attacks also drew parallels to the then-recently released film Wag the Dog, which features a fictional president faking a war in Albania to distract attention from a sex scandal.
 Administration officials denied any connection between the missile strikes and the ongoing scandal, and 9/11 Commission investigators found no reason to dispute those statements.